-Availability I have fabulous HoshiGaki in stock and ready for immediate shipping, so now is a good time to email me your order and watch your email for my response, oryou can
+Availability I have fabulous HoshiGaki in stock and ready for immediate shipping, so now is a good time to email me your order and watch your email for my response, oryou can use the convenient BUY NOW button.

 PriceMy HoshiGaki costs $40 per pound net weight.
 Each gift box is